IJSComplexMatter/dtmm/doc/installation.rst

 * numexpr
 * matplotlib

-You are required to install these packages and it is best to go with one of the python distributions, e.g. `anaconda`_, `canopy`_ or any other python distribution that comes shipped with the above packages.
+To install these it is best to go with one of the python distributions, e.g. `anaconda`_, `canopy`_ or any other python distribution that comes shipped with the above packages.

 .. note::

     It is important that you have recent enough version of numba installed.

 For faster calculation, one should also install `mkl_fft`_ that is readily available in `anaconda`_.
+See the :ref:`optimization` for details.

 Installing in Canopy
 --------------------